0men1/cochart/README.md

 CURRENT TASK:
-- Fix drawing functionality when being shared across websockets.
+- Separate Shared state from per-user state
+- Build test regression test suite

 Requirements
 - The drawing system is terrible and can be greatly improved.
 I am planning on forking LWC and creating my own implementation that opens the door to dragging drawings and their control points instead of declaring it here.
 So the drawing is very very temporary just to make sure everything works.
 - Handle errors gracefully and retry when failing

 PROBLEM DISCOVERY:
-- When drawing functinality does not work correctly when shares across websocket.
-   - Example:
-      - Adding drawing on one collaborator's chart does not update the other collaborators' charts until we change timeframes/charts
-      - When deleting a drawing it also does not update on other charts right away
-      - Everything works correctly for individual charts though.

 ===THIS IS AI GENERATED===
-# 📈 CoTrade - Collaborative Financial Charting Platform
+# 📈 CoChart - Collaborative Financial Charting Platform

 <div align="center">